Skip to main content

 Starting Ig replacement therapy

-The goal of Ig replacement therapy for antibody disorders—no matter the setting, dosing, or route of administration—is to provide protection from infection.
-An individual’s adherence to therapy is very important for achieving this goal.
-Any barriers to therapy, real or potential, need to be addressed to ensure that the individual remains on schedule for their infusions.
+The goal of Ig replacement therapy for PI—no matter the setting, dose, or route of administration—is to provide protection from germs.
+Being consistent with Ig replacement therapy is very important for reaching this goal.
+Any challenges, real or potential, need to be addressed to make sure that the person with PI remains on schedule for their infusions.

-It is also important to remember several things when considering Ig replacement therapy:
+It is also important to remember several things when starting Ig replacement therapy:

-• Not all infections can be prevented.
-After starting Ig replacement therapy, individuals may still get infections.
-The hope, however, is that the frequency and severity of infections will significantly decrease so that permanent organ damage, like bronchiectasis, can be prevented.
+• After starting Ig replacement therapy, you may still get infections, especially if you are not yet at the dose that works best for you.
+However, the frequency and severity of infections should significantly decrease so that permanent organ damage, like bronchiectasis, does not develop.

 • One size does not fit all.
-An individualized Ig replacement therapy regimen must be developed for each individual and modified as necessary to achieve treatment goals and the needs of each person.
+A customized Ig replacement therapy regimen must be developed for each person and modified as needed to achieve treatment goals and meet the person’s needs.

 Tests to complete beforehand

-Before starting Ig replacement therapy, it is important that a healthcare provider completes all immune studies needed to demonstrate that the individual’s Ig levels are not only low but also that the individual does not make specific antibodies.
+Before starting Ig replacement therapy, it is important that a healthcare provider completes all laboratory tests needed to show that the person’s Ig levels are low and/or that they do not make working antibodies.
+These tests typically include a serum immunoglobulin test and a vaccine challenge test.

 Insurance considerations